ugo-emekauwa/intersight-account-reset-tool/README.md

   - Open the intersight_account_reset_tool.py file in an IDLE or text editor of choice.
   - Find the comment **"MODULE OPTION 1 - User Exemptions"**.
   - Underneath, you will find the list **exempt_users = []**.
 The list is currently empty.
   - Fill in between the square brackets of the **exempt_users** list with the email address of any users that should not be removed by the Account Reset Tool.
 Each email address entry should be placed in single or double quotes and separated by a comma.
 The email address of the user that owns the API key will not be removed by default and is automatically exempted.
 Leave the list blank if there are no other user exemptions.
-Here is an example with entries for two sample users:
+Here is an example with entries for two user sample email addresses:
      ```py
      exempt_users = ["user1@email.com", "user2@email.com"]
      ```